akononovicius/eleven-league-scheduler/README.md

 Blue team changes their "behavior" depending on their opponent.
 Against green team they can potentially score additional goal (as if they were a red team).
-Against red team they can potentially loose a goal (as if they were a green team).
+Against red team they can potentially lose a goal (as if they were a green team).

 ## Making your own schedules